 Yu-Gi-Oh!: Shadi goes into Yugi's mind to investigate why he has a Millennium Item.
 He's understandably surprised to find not one but two minds there!

 Yu-Gi-Oh!
 GX: During Jim's duel with Judai while he's possessed by Haou, Jim uses his magic replacement eye to take a trip into Judai's mind to figure out what's going on with him.
-He finds the former Ace surrounded by images of his dead friends and listening to to a repetitive loop of Hannibal Lectures from that season's villains, sinking deeper into despair and farther out of reach.
+He finds the former Ace surrounded by images of his dead friends and listening to to a repetitive loop of the reasons he sucks from that season's villains, sinking deeper into despair and farther out of reach.

 In episode 12 of Pani Poni Dash!, alien technology causes Rebecca's class to get stuck in Himeko's dreamscape, where they encounter all matter of weirdness, including Idiot Hair on everything, a restaurant that serves nothing but crabs, and a fat thug who claims to be the Archangel Michael guarding the door to Himeko's heart.